Technology & Operations

 An organization’s technology, staff, and vendors should all be fully aligned with strategic objectives and flexible enough to support growth and other changes that naturally occur.
 Many organizations don’t understand how to plan for or manage technology effectively, and they end up feeling they pay too much for subpar services.

 Warren Whitney provides management and technology consulting services to help organizations like yours develop growth strategies, align business objectives, optimize internal processes, reduce operating costs, implement effective technology solutions, and enhance customer interactions.

 We provide an array of interim CIO leadership and project-based IT management services to help businesses improve operational efficiency, adapt to industry changes, and prepare for continued growth.
-Our IT professionals typically assist clients with strategic needs, and we can also roll up our sleeves and help drive tactics once the strategies are in place.
+Serving the greater Richmond area and the state of Virginia, our IT professionals typically assist clients with strategic needs, and we can also roll up our sleeves to help drive tactics once the strategies are in place.

 IT Case Study

 After several years of underperforming against budget, this nonprofit health care organization engaged Warren Whitney to conduct an operational analysis to identify opportunities for improvement in operations and their potential impact on the financial position of the organization.

 Warren Whitney began the process by interviewing the employees about their job duties, perceptions, and ideas about the organization.
 Next, we analyzed the number of people served, the cost of serving each category based on the type of services received, and the allowed reimbursement by payer for each type of service.
 The analysis highlighted areas where the cost of services exceeded reimbursement.
 Additional analysis determined the reason for the gap and whether it would be possible to adjust operations to close the gap.
 In addition to identifying a number of expenses that were not being managed to meet the needs of the organization, Warren Whitney determined that changes in the industry were making this type of model increasingly difficult to sustain, even when resources were managed tightly.